 The Underwriting Process Involves All Of These Except For

-Let's delve into the comprehensive world of underwriting, dissecting its key components and clarifying what it encompasses and, crucially, what it doesn't.
+Let's walk through the comprehensive world of underwriting, dissecting its key components and clarifying what it encompasses and, crucially, what it doesn't.

 The Core Components of the Underwriting Process